nahshonmokua/LoRaWAN-Indoor-Path-Loss-Modelling-with-MultiWall-Environment-Factors/README.md

 # 🛰️ LoRaWAN Indoor Path Loss Modeling with Environmental Factors 📡

 Welcome!
-I'm [Nahshon Obiri](https://nahshonmokua.github.io/), a Research Associate at the [Ubicomp Group](https://ubi29.informatik.uni-siegen.de/usi/) of the [University of Siegen](https://www.uni-siegen.de/).
+I'm <a href="https://nahshonmokua.github.io/" target="_blank">Nahshon Obiri</a>, a Research Associate at the <a href="https://ubi29.informatik.uni-siegen.de/usi/" target="_blank">Ubicomp Group</a> of the <a href="https://www.uni-siegen.de/" target="_blank">University of Siegen</a>.
 This repository provides data and models for understanding **LoRaWAN signal behavior in indoor environments**, focusing on how factors like humidity, temperature, and CO₂ levels impact path loss and shadowing.
 Our goal is to optimize indoor LoRaWAN networks for smart IoT applications, enhancing both **signal reliability and network planning**.

 <div align="center">
     <img src="design.png" alt="LoRaWAN Indoor Network Deployment Overview" width="70%">
 </div>

 ---